top of page

 In Brief

 My current research interests are at the interfaces between individual variation, physiology, behavior, population ecology, and evolution.
-I am excited about the current projects getting off the ground in my lab working with marbled salamander parental care, gray treefrog tadpole diet and metamorph color variation, and red-backed salamander demography.
+I am excited about the current projects getting off the ground in my lab working with marbled salamander parental care, freeze tolerance, embryonic development with temperature and the consequences for later stages, and red-backed salamander demography.
 As well as continuing to explore the maintenance of color polymorphisms in western ribbon snakes and other species.

 Individual Based Ecology